Introduction to Web Mapping

 Pre-Workshop Setup

 - Internet browser (and an internet connection).
-The most recent versions of Mozilla Firefox and Google Chrome are the recommended browsers.
+The most recent version of Google Chrome or Mozilla Firefox are recommended.

 - Source code editor.
 To make your life easier while viewing or editing code, it’s good to use a source code editor.
-In this workshop we’ll use Visual Studio Code, but other editors like Notepad++ and Sublime Text will work similarly.
+This workshop will use Visual Studio Code, but other editors like Notepad++ and Sublime Text will work similarly.

 Making maps is hard.
 And, without practice, working in the web is hard too.
 While there are no prerequisites for this workshop, familiarity with cartographic principles and a basic understanding of what code is and does will make diving into web mapping easier.
 Refer to these resources at any time: